dimanzano/food-tech/README.md

 ## Getting Started

-Before you start, you'll need to have [PNPM](https://pnpm.io/) installed on your machine.
+Before you start, you'll need to have [PNPM](https://pnpm.io/) installed on your machine, and [Node.js](https://nodejs.org/en/download).

 Here are the steps to set up the project: